jackieqvo/DH110-JACKIEVO/Assignments/Assignment 06/Assignment 06.md

 This interactive high fidelity prototype supports the following tasks:

 * Searching up an article (article is predetermined).
+  * Users will be looking up how to make a generic pop-up card.
 * Looking into related articles.
+  * On top of the exploration page, there will be tab that will let users explore related articles.
+In this case, the user will be looking at a navigation page that will lead them to other arts and crafts guides.
 * Submitting feedback and cancelling the submission.
+  * Users will get the chance to submit feedback (fake interaction with established text).
+There will be required fields but users are also able to cancel their submission.
+There will be overlays that asks the user if they are sure they are ready to submit, cancel, etc.
+* Question submission.
+  * When looking through an article, users will be able to see frequently asked questions and also submit there own.
+This again is a fake interaction with established text.
 * Bookmarking and unbookmarking article(s).
 * Checking trending categories to explore the website.
+  * This trending categories page is a concept.
+The working button will be the arts and crafts category.
+Upon clicking this, they will be revisiting the related articles page.

 ## Screen Design (Without Color Variations)  ##
 The Figma file could be found [here](https://www.figma.com/file/2h3xAWoXSih0i7QRTDKXSz/Genius-Mobile-Application?node-id=0%3A1).